Pangong Tso Lake in Ladakh – Complete Travel Guide

 Considering you are traveling with family the plan above is very hectic and it does not even include a day of acclimatization and rest in Leh before moving to Khardung La.
 Road from Nubra Valley to Pangong Tso is quite desolated, so make sure you have company to tag along before you take this route as any mechanical failure will mean, you are stuck there and help will be no where to find.

-If you are looking for competitive and customized Ladakh tour and packages, you can connect with [email protected] as most of the readers in the past couple of years have had very good feedback about them and especially their transparent policies along with being there with you all the time in need.
+If you are looking for competitive and customized Ladakh tour and packages, you can connect with info@offbeatescapes.com as most of the readers in the past couple of years have had very good feedback about them and especially their transparent policies along with being there with you all the time in need.
 So, we trust them the most.
 You can refer my name or DoW to Gaurav, the guy who runs it.
 He knows us very well and should be able to offer some special rates being a DoW Member.
-You can just refer him the DoW Community Member Username in such a case or screenshot of this reply here.
+You can just refer him the DwD Community Member Username in such a case or screenshot of this reply here.

-13. Hey Dheeraj,
+12. Hey Dheeraj,

 Firstly thank you so much to you for putting all the information together here in DoW.
 We made our draft plan for the upcoming leh-ladakh trip with the help of DoW & other sites.
 So thanks once again for such kind help.